-Read on to learn what clinicians and health administrators need to know about this change.
+Read on to learn what clinicians and health administrators need to know.
 For background on the Cures Act, and how it applies to open notes, read this resource about how U.S. Federal Rules Mandate Open Notes.

-In October 2022, the definition of Electronic Health Information (EHI) will be expanded to include electronic Protected Health Information (ePHI).
+In October 2022, the definition of Electronic Health Information (EHI) was expanded to include electronic Protected Health Information (ePHI).

 Background: In the HIPAA Privacy Rule, protected health information (PHI) is considered any identifiable health information used, maintained, stored, or transmitted by a covered entity.